Coalport porcelain: Business history

 Part of the old factory, now museum, with bottle kiln behind, and the canal running through the works.

 The Coalport porcelain manufactory, the first porcelain factory in the Ironbridge Gorge, England, was founded by the practical and enterprising John Rose in 1795.
-Financial support was provided by Edward Blakeway (1720-1811).
+Financial support was provided by Edward Blakeway (1720–1811).
 John Rose had probably trained at the Caughley porcelain manufactory, less than a mile away on the other side of the Severn, and had been making pottery on his own account nearby at Jackfield, a mile upstream across the Severn from Coalbrookdale, since about 1793.
 In 1799 Rose took over the Caughley factory, continuing production there, at least of the biscuit stage, moving the wares to be decorated at Coalport.

 From 1800 to 1814 Rose's brother Thomas operated a small works on the other side of the canal, initially with William Reynolds (died 1803), an industrialist, and Robert Horton.
 After Reynolds' death his cousin Robert Anstice became a partner.
 They were taken over by J. Rose & Co. in 1814 The same year John Rose moved the Caughley production the short distance to the Coalport site.

 Rose's rapid success enabled him to buy the Nantgarw porcelain manufactory in 1819 and the Swansea porcelain manufactory, with their repertory of moulds.

 John Rose died in 1841; the enterprise was continued under the former name "John Rose & Co." by his nephew W.F.
 Rose and William Pugh.
 William Pugh continued the production as sole proprietor from 1862 until his death in 1875, after which the company was put in receivership by his heirs.
 It was purchased in 1880 by the East Anglian engineer Peter Bruff (died 1900), who reinstated it as the Coalport China Company.
 Under the management of his son Charles Bruff from 1889, an extensive export trade to the United States and Canada was initiated in the 1890s, and the works were rebuilt on the original site in 1902.

 During the 1920s it fell again into financial difficulties and was eventually taken over by the Cauldon Potteries, Ltd., of Shelton, Staffordshire, in 1925.
-In 1926 production moved to Staffordshire, the traditional centre of the ceramics industry in Britain, and, although the Coalport name was retained as a brand, in 1967 the company became part of the Wedgwood group.
+In 1926 production moved to Staffordshire, the traditional centre of the ceramics industry in Britain.
+In 1958 Messrs E. Brain & Co LTD owners of the Foley China works took over the name of Coalport China Ltd, transferring business to Foley China Works.
+The combining of the two companies was completed in 1963 from which date all production continued solely under the Coalport.
+In 1967 the company became part of the Wedgwood group.
+In 1985 it was moved to the Minerva Works in Park Street, Fenton, which had been the works of “The Crown Staffordshire Porcelain & Co Ltd” who themselves had become part of the Wedgwood Group in 1973.

 Llewellynn Jewitt published a History of the Coalport Porcelain Works in 1862.
 The standard modern monographic history is Geoffrey A. Godden, Coalport and Coalbrookdale Porcelain (London 1970).